ashwindcruz/style-transfer/README.md

 This project was built on Python 3.5.2.

-The following modules must be installed:
+The following packages must be installed:
 * ```cv2 (3.4.1)```
 * ```matplotlib (1.5.3)```
 * ```numpy (1.14.0)```